-In 2017 alone, traditional venture capital sources will invest approximately $140 million in 20,000 entrepreneurs around the world, not to mention those funded directly by families, friends, universities, or companies that simply acquire and fully integrate the technology.
+In 2017 alone, traditional venture capital sources will invest approximately $140 billion in 20,000 entrepreneurs around the world, not to mention those funded directly by families, friends, universities, or companies that simply acquire and fully integrate the technology.

 “As always, we will be giving priority to opportunities that provide mutual benefit, where our capabilities can help their businesses and their capabilities can help our businesses,” said Steve Feilmeier, executive vice president and CFO.

 With his background focused on disruptive technology in the agriculture industry, Chase Koch is well-positioned to take on the challenge in this area and growing business opportunities.
 Justin Hoppas, currently senior vice president of commercialization with KAS, will succeed Koch in the executive vice president role.